XianchangKuang/enhanced_centrality/README.md

 # enhanced_centrality
-A collection of unified enhanced network centralities build based on parent classical centralities.
-Effectively solve excess of ties in classical centralities.
+A collection of unified enhanced network centralities built based on parent classical centralities.
+Effectively solves excess of ties in classical centralities.

+"""
+Work in progress
+"""